1968 Thule Air Base B-52 crash: Weapon safety

-Following the Palomares and Thule accidents—the only cases where the conventional explosives of U.S. nuclear bombs accidentally detonated and dispersed nuclear materials—investigators concluded the high explosive (HE) used in nuclear weapons was not chemically stable enough to withstand the forces involved in an aircraft accident.
+Following the Palomares and Thule accidents, investigators concluded the high explosive (HE) used in nuclear weapons was not chemically stable enough to withstand the forces involved in an aircraft accident.
 They also determined that the electrical circuits of the weapons' safety devices became unreliable in a fire and allowed connections to short circuit.
 The findings triggered research by scientists in the United States into safer conventional explosives and fireproof casings for nuclear weapons.

 The Lawrence Livermore National Laboratory developed the "Susan Test", which uses a special projectile whose design simulates an aircraft accident by squeezing and nipping explosive material between its metal surfaces.
 The test projectile is fired under controlled conditions at a hard surface to measure the reactions and thresholds of different explosives to an impact.
 By 1979, the Los Alamos National Laboratory developed a new, safer type of explosive, called insensitive high explosive (IHE), for use in U.S. nuclear weapons; the physicist and nuclear weapons designer Ray Kidder speculated that the weapons in the Palomares and Thule accidents would probably not have detonated had IHE been available at the time.